ThorinChen/DatabaseManagerTool_For_Android/README.md

    If there is a compile error at `MatrixCursor`, add `import android.database.MatrixCursor;` statement at the start of your class file

-3) Add the following code to your android manifest .Enter the name of the package where AndroidDatabaseManager.java is located.
+3) Add the following code to your android manifest .Enter the name of the package where AndroidDatabaseManagerTool.java is located.

     <activity android:name="yourpackagename.AndroidDatabaseManager"
     	      android:theme="@style/Theme.AppCompat.Light"/>